Smoked Trout with Apple-Horseradish Cream

 CIA Grilling Tips: Turn Your Gas Grill into a Backyard Smoker

 Want to turn your ordinary outdoor gas grill into a backyard smoker?
 Culinary Institute of America Chef Howie Velie has the grilling tips to teach you how.

 “You can easily turn your gas grill into a smoker with a few inexpensive items,” says Chef Velie.
 “For instance, all you need to smoke trout fillets are about five charcoal briquettes, an aluminum roasting pan, and some hardwood chips.
-Place the charcoal briquettes onto your gas grill, let them start to turn gray, and turn them so they gray on all sides.
+Place the charcoal briquettes onto your gas grill, let them start to turn grey, and turn them so they grey on all sides.
 Meanwhile, soak hardwood chips in cold water.
-Once the charcoals are gray, place them into an aluminum roasting pan.
+Once the charcoals are grey, place them into an aluminum roasting pan.
 Drain the water out of the wood chips and place them directly over the coals.
-Put the pan onto the grill and in about three minutes you will see the chips start to char and create black smoke.
-Place the fillets onto the upper rack of the grill and close the lid.”
+Put the pan on the grill and in about three minutes you will see the chips start to char and create black smoke.
+Place the fillets on the upper rack of the grill and close the lid.”

 Smoked trout is delicious and a good recipe for a first-time smoker to quickly master.
 Since the fillet is so thin, you will want to place it on the top rack of the grill where it is not as hot and will not burn.
 Position the aluminum pan with the smoke directly under the fish so it will absorb the smoke.

 Prepare the trout by scaling, de-boning, and then salting to “dry” it.
 When you apply the salt mixture, make it slightly heavier over the thickest portion of the fish and thinner where the fish begins to taper at the tail.
 This drying stage, during which the fish is left uncovered in the refrigerator, develops a skin that picks up a lot of the smoky flavor.